 Tag: urban survivalist

-This is the first video in a series on Urban Survival Patio Gardening.
+Urban Survival Patio Gardening – Episode 1Please Rate This Article This is the first video in a series on Urban Survival Patio Gardening.
 The plans are to take a plastic tub and turn it into a small garden.
-The tubs were used to store canned goods and dried products under beds and out of sight of friends and family members.
-Once the food is taken out of the tubs, they are just sitting there not doing anything.
-So lets take them fill em full of dirt, add some fertilizer, seeds and lets see what happens.
+The tubs were used to store canned goods and dried products under beds and out of sight […]

 Putting together a disaster preparedness plan can be a daunting task.
 To begin, let us start with some basic questions.
 What kind of disaster should be planned for?
 What kind of disaster gear should be included in the kit?
 How many people will the plans have to support?
 How long will the disaster last?